 - Igor, the second boss in Cave Story reappears right before the final boss.
 The interesting part is that he has the same amount of health and does the same amount of damage, and is indeed exactly the same as when you met him earlier.
 The only difference is that you have bigger guns.

 - Chrono Trigger has an interesting example.
 The plot requires you to fight the Final Boss at one point before the end, and he's even more difficult than he is then, not just because you haven't had time to grind levels or find the Infinity+1 Sword, but because he has many more HP and uses his ultimate attack almost immediately.
-Beating him then is one of two ways to get the developer's room ending, but it isn't practical unless you're using a New Game Plus.
-(The other way to get the ending is to choose to fight him as soon as the game starts, an option only available in a New Game Plus; if you do so, he's only as strong as he is at the end of the game, so beating him in the Hopeless Boss Fight is definitely worth some bragging rights.)
+Beating him then is one of two ways to get the developer's room ending, but it isn't practical unless you're using a New Game+.
+(The other way to get the ending is to choose to fight him as soon as the game starts, an option only available in a New Game+; if you do so, he's only as strong as he is at the end of the game, so beating him in the Hopeless Boss Fight is definitely worth some bragging rights.)

 - The reason for this is that rather than have hopeless boss fights, battles you were supposed to lose really did just have enemies much stronger than you were expected to be.
 You could win them, but it was unlikely without new game +.
 That particular boss fight arrives at a point where you start to get strong enough to conceivably defeat the final boss, so they ramp up it's power for that one encounter to make it that much more likely you'll lose and progress on the normal story line.

-- Mendoza in Command And Conquer Renegade.
+- Mendoza in Command & Conquer: Renegade.
 He appears twice in the game before a climactic battle, only to be hurt a little and escape (even saying "I'll finish you later!" before flying off in a helicopter).
 He's invincible while escaping, and each time he returns, he's back to full health.
 When he finally fights a pitched battle against Havoc, he's at full health again, but as easily hurt as before.

 - Crysis has a fairly glaring example in the large alien robots called Scouts.
-Throughout the early part of the game they're shown as exceedingly deadly with one of them effectively killing off the players entire team (who all have his weapons and powers) with barely any chance for them to fight back.
-However when they eventually come after the player all three parts of the trope come into play they attack from plain sight forgoing the previous brutal ambushes they used, they don't simply grab and maul him in seconds like they did all his teammates, and simple machine gun bullets can suddenly kill them rather easily.
+Throughout the early part of the game they're shown as exceedingly deadly with one of them effectively killing off the player's entire team (who all have his weapons and powers) with barely any chance for them to fight back.
+However when they eventually come after the player all three parts of the trope come into play: they attack from plain sight, forgoing the previous brutal ambushes they used; they don't simply grab and maul him in seconds like they did all his teammates; and simple machine gun bullets can suddenly kill them rather easily.
 By the end of the game the player is battling them in packs of up to a dozen with no real explanation for their sudden decrease in deadliness.

-- Also, in Crysis it's a major plot point that the largest alien war-machines (referred to as Exosuits in-game and as Hunters in the game files) have an energy shield that makes them indestructible and thus capable of single-handedly wiping out a few platoons of U.S. troops.
+- Also in Crysis, it's a major plot point that the largest alien war-machines (referred to as Exosuits in-game and as Hunters in the game files) have an energy shield that makes them indestructible and thus capable of single-handedly wiping out a few platoons of U.S. troops.
 However, in Crysis: Warhead, those same Exosuits somehow lack their signature energy shields, and you fight and destroy a few of them as "boss battles" throughout the game.
 Even the North Korean nanosuit soldiers are seen destroying an alien Exosuit.

 - In Final Fantasy VI, it is possible at certain points in the game to bump into the Guardian, which is an invulnerable boss.
 The only way to survive the encounter was to run from the battle.
 The Guardian then reappears in the final dungeon, with the Guardian switching to "Attack Mode" when you face it as a proper boss.
 Before that it was in the unbreakable "Defense Mode".